mc256/starlight/docs/newbie.md

 # TL;DR All-in-one Quick Start Guide

-To finish this guide, you will need two machines far away from each other.
+To finish this guide, you will need TWO machines (or VMs) far away from each other.
-One acts as the Cloud, and one acts as the Edge.
+One acts as the Cloud, and the other acts as the Edge.
 You will need to identify the IP address of the Cloud server.

+The following instructions have been tested using AWS EC2 t2.micro with Ubuntu 20.04 LTS.

 ## The "Cloud"